-Closed and Open Mindsets
+Prevention and Promotion Mindsets

-Developing More of an Open Mindset
+Developing More of a Promotion Mindset

 You see, our senses (e.g., sight, taste, sound) send their signals to our prefrontal cortex.
 Because our senses send more information to our prefrontal cortex than we can effectively process, we rely upon our mindsets, or specific neural networks, to filter out information that our mindsets deem to be most important.
 The information that our mindsets absorb is then interpreted in ways unique to our mindsets (e.g., different ideas are a threat vs. different ideas are an opportunity to see more optimally).
 Once the select cues are interpreted, it activates different elements of who we are (e.g., personality, goals, self-regulation) for further processing and action.

 This means that when we talk about developing more of a promotion mindset, we are actually talking about strengthening the neural connection in our prefrontal cortex associated with a promotion mindset.

 Strengthening Our Promotion Mindset Neural Connections

 Our neural connections in our prefrontal cortex are not too different from muscles.
 The more they get exercised, the stronger they become.
 And, the stronger they are, the more we rely upon them when filtering information.